programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 facet.
 For instance, try a `Text` facet or a `Numeric` facet, depending on the nature of the values contained in the fields (numeric values are in green).
-Be warned, however, that text facets are best used on fields with redundant values (Categories for instance); if you run into a ‘too many to display’ error, you can choose to raise the choice count limit above the 2,000 default, but too high a limit can slow down the application (5,000 is usually a safe choice).
+Be warned, however, that text facets are best used on fields with redundant values (Categories for instance); if you run into a 'too many to display' error, you can choose to raise the choice count limit above the 2,000 default, but too high a limit can slow down the application (5,000 is usually a safe choice).
 Numeric facets do not have this restriction.
 For more options, select Customized facets: facet by blank, for instance, comes handy to find out how many values were filled in for each field.
-We’ll explore these further in the following exercises.
+We'll explore these further in the following exercises.

 ### Remove blank rows